jdbaptista/MSP-Debugger/README.md

 ```
 In this view it can be seen that the instruction to suspend the watchdog takes 3 words, ie. 48 bits, to encode.
 This is because the `MOV` instruction is a double operand instruction type and the opcode `0x40B2` specifies immediate mode for the first operand, which stores the immediate in the second word, and absolute mode for the second operand, which stores its address in the third word.
 These modes are internally specified by indirect autoincrement mode with the PC register and indexed mode with the SR register, respectively.

-The while loop on line 1 should correspond to a jump instruction somewhere in memory, which navigate forward to discover.
+The while loop on line 1 should correspond to a jump instruction somewhere in memory, which we navigate forward to discover.
 ```
 0xC01A: JEQ 0xC00C <
 0xC01C: SUB.B #1 0x0000(SP)